abhaynikam/boring_generators/README.md

 - Install GraphQL: `rails generate boring:graphql:install`
 - Install SimpleForm: `rails generate boring:simple_form:install --css_framework=<css_framework>`
 - Install Devise: `rails generate boring:devise:install`

-**If you have Boring generators installed on your system, you can use it this way:**

-    $ boring generate boring:simple_form:install --css_framework=<css_framework>

-You can also use the alias `boring g`

-    $ boring g boring:pry:install

-To see available commands:

-    $ boring help

 ## Development